Paying the dairy sector's share of the biosecurity response costs.

 From 1 January 2025 the Biosecurity Response Levy (which previously paid for the M. bovis response) is set at 0 cents per kilogram of Milksolids, down from 0.8 cents per kilogram of milksolids as part of the transition of the M. bovis programme from response to pest management.

 This reduction reflects the good progress made to eradicate M. bovis and transition to a pest management plan.
-While we may still see a few more cases, the programme is in a provisional absence phase, with surveillance activities being undertaken.
-The Biosecurity Response Levy remains in place to fund future biosecurity responses that impact the dairy industry.
+While we may still see a few more cases, the programme is working towards the provisional absence phase, with surveillance activities being undertaken.
+The zero-rated Biosecurity Response Levy remains in place to fund future biosecurity responses that impact the dairy industry.
 DairyNZ is responsible for setting the levy rate and collecting the levy via the dairy companies.
 It is separate from the DairyNZ Milksolids levy which we invest on farmers’ behalf.

 The Biosecurity Response Levy came into effect in September 2019, after consulting with farmers who told us they wanted DairyNZ to manage the levy on their behalf.